By: Andy Hunt

-Tyler Boone is sixth in career sacks with 12.
-Next up is Dylan Yates with 13 and Zack Beverly with 15.
+Tyler Boone is fifth in career sacks with 12.
+Next up is Zack Beverly with 15.

-Braxton Winders is tied for sixth in career sacks with 10.
-Next up are Tyler Boone with 12, Dylan Yates with 13, and Zack Beverly with 15.
+Braxton Winders and Dylan Yates are tied for sixth in career sacks with 10.
+Next up are Tyler Boone with 12 and Zack Beverly with 15.

-Preston Turley is tied for 14th longest streak of games with at least one reception with seven.
+Preston Turley is tied for 25th longest streak of games with at least one reception with six.
 Ethan Dossett is the all-time leader with 26.

-Luke Crider is tied for the fourth longest streak of games with a TD pass with 7.
-Next up are Austin Berry with 11, Hunter Boone with 13, and Hunter Boone with 14.
+Luke Crider is tied for the fifth longest streak of games with a TD pass with 6.
+Next up are Mike Sutton with seven and Austin Berry with 11.
 Streaks of 11 games with a passing TD or more qualify for inclusion in the KHSAA record book.

 Noah Perkins has recorded the 39th longest consecutive extra point streak in Kentucky high school football history by kicking 36 in a row.
 Noah’s streak dated back to last season.